News & media

 US activists make their mark in Europe

 When Dan Loeb announced his largest ever stake in Switzerland-based Nestlé this summer, writes Lindsay Fortado, the move was the latest sign of the interest taken in Europe by activist shareholders from the US.
-Mr Loeb has been busy this year having also acquired stakes in UniCredit, the Italian lender, and German utility Eon.
-He was not alone.
-Elsewhere, Keith Meister’s Corvex Management joined with 40 North to take a 7.2 per cent stake in Clariant, the Swiss chemicals group, in the hope of scuppering its $20bn merger with US rival Huntsman.

 Time up on Trump trade, hedge funds look abroad